How to Write a Formal Complaint Letter About a Coworker

 Behaviour that creates a hostile environment must be discriminatory in nature.

-2. Are my protected rights being discriminated against or attacked?
+2. Are my rights being attacked or discriminated against?

 If someone verbally attacks your age, religion, gender, or race they may be guilty of creating a hostile work environment.
 Even “casual” comments can turn hostile very easily, often without employees even being aware.
 Any business, from a small office to a large corporation, can have hostile work environments.

-3. Is this problem severely affecting your work?
+3. Is this problem severely affecting my work?

 Are you crying at your desk?
 Is this problem preventing you from getting your work done?
 If the answer is yes, proceed by confronting the issue.
 If someone touches you, threatens you, or exhibits any dangerous or harassing behaviours, go to Human Resources right away.